KSP-KOS/KSLib/doc/lib_num_to_formatted_str.md

 ### time_formatting

 Args:
-  1. A number (scaler), The number be formatted
+  1. A number (scaler), timeSec     The number be formatted
-  2. A number (scaler), Selects type of format to be used, Range from 0 to 6
+  2. A number (scaler), formatType  Selects type of format to be used, Range from 0 to 6
       * Defaulted to 0
-  3. A number (scaler), The rounding for the seconds place, Range from 0 to 2
+  3. A number (scaler), rounding    The rounding for the seconds place, Range from 0 to 2
       * Defaulted to 0
-  4. A boolean,         If True the return uses "T+" or "T-" to denote positive or negative else it will use " " or "-"
+  4. A boolean,         prependT    If True prepends a "T+ " or "T- " to the format ("T- " or "T  " if showPlus is False)
       * Defaulted to False
+  5. A boolean,         showPlus    If True positive values will show "+", otherwise " "
+      * Defaulted to prependT

 Returns:
-  * Returns a String of arg 1 formatted based on args 2,3, and 4
+  * Returns A String with timeSec formatted based on the paramters

 Description:
   * Converts number of seconds into a 1 of 7 formatted strings for time